matanbaruch/aws-cloudfront-logs-opensearch/README.md

     ```

 4. Once the services are up and running, you can access OpenSearch Dashboards at `http://localhost:5601`.
+5. In order to search create index prefix for `*`
-5. Use OpenSearch Dashboards to explore and visualize your data.
+6. Use OpenSearch Dashboards to explore and visualize your data.

 ## Services
 ### 1. OpenSearch Node